The 2 censuses in the book of Numbers

 But among these there was not one of those listed by Moses and Aaron the priest, who had listed the people of Israel in the wilderness of Sinai, for the LORD had said of them, “They shall die in the wilderness.”
 Not one of them was left except Caleb the son of Jephunneh and Joshua the son of Nun.
 Numbers 26:64-65 ESV

 Only 2 of the men counted in the first census were alive to see the second.
 This is a testament to the fact that God hates sin and he deals with it severely.
-I found the two censuses pretty interesting that is why I chose to do this post.
-I hope you have learnt a thing or two from it.
+Also find below another visualization that displays the percentage increase or percentage decrease in the populations for each tribe after the second census.